developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/setup/index.md

 > **Note**: Prior to installation, some Windows devices might prompt for the installation location on the device. **Enterprise Browser overrides any selection made here; it will always be installed in `\Program Files\EnterpriseBrowser\`**.

 ###From a Mac to Android
-The preferred deployment method of Enterprise Browser runtimes from a Mac OS host system to Android target devices is with the Android File Transfer utility. **If Android File Transfer is already installed, skip to step 5**.
+The preferred deployment method of Enterprise Browser runtimes from a Mac OS host system to Android target devices is with the Android File Transfer utility. **If Android File Transfer is already installed, skip to Step 5**.

 &#49;.
 Visit the [Android File Transfer page](https://www.android.com/filetransfer/).